Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

   - Column can be accessed in an assignment expression.
 For example `UPDATE t1 SET col1 = col1+1`.
   - Assignments are evaluated from left to right.

-- where_condition
+- booleanExpression
-  - where_condition is an expression that evaluates to ture for each row to be updated.
+  - booleanExpression is an expression that evaluates to ture for each row to be updated.
 For detail syntax, see [WHERE CLAUSE](#where-clause)

 ## DELETE